As Cameras Shrink, So Do The Stabilisation Rigs That Carry Them

 Now we come to the latest technology and this is where it gets crazy.
 The 3-axis DJI Osmo is the latest gadget to come from this inspirational and high-tech company.

-I love this as I have now ordered the X5 for my Inspire meaning I can either use the X5 on the Inspire 1 and the X3 on the Osmo or the other way around depending on the job.
+I love this as I have now ordered the X5 for my Inspire.
+This means I can either use the X5 on the Inspire 1 and the X3 on the Osmo or the other way around depending on the job.

 Now, can you imagine a sports videographer running up and down Wembley with this tiny gadget?

-The X5 Pro camera shoots RAW 4K footage so image quality will be broadcast quality but he might look a bit odd as it doesn’t ooze “professional” from a distance (even though it is) or “expensive” come to that.
+The X5 Pro camera shoots RAW 4K footage so image quality will be broadcast quality.
+However, he might look a bit odd as it doesn't ooze "professional" from a distance (even though it is), or "expensive" come to that.

 How would the public react to that or indeed commercial clients when you take it on a highly paid job?
 People need to be educated to this new technology because I for one will be using it.

-If you liked this article, or hated it and fancy a rant, please leave your comments below and share my ramblings with your peeps.
+If you liked this article on th Evolution of Stabilisation, or hated it and fancy a rant, please leave your comments below.
+Oh, and share my ramblings with your peeps.
 Thanks.